- Standard Canine Behavior Consultation – Dealing with canine behavior problems.

 Remote Training Collar (RTC) Training Session

 During a small percentage of consults a Remote Training Collar may be suggested as being the ideal solution for your dog’s situation.
 RTCs are not a tool that any dog owner can pick up and use straight away.
 In fact if a member of the public buys a RTC and uses it on their dog without receiving sufficient instruction or being supervised by an experienced RTC trainer then you can guarantee that they will not use it correctly.
 If the dog owner chooses a RTC as their preferred option then it is strongly advised that they avail themselves of the appropriate training for that piece of equipment.
-Grant will teach the bare minimum during his normal consultation but unless the dog’s owner is an experienced dog trainer then Grant highly recommends that people intending to use RTCs as their primary training tool get appropriate training before they apply it to their dog.
+The behaviour specialist will teach the bare minimum during his normal consultation but unless the dog’s owner is an experienced dog trainer then the behaviour specialist highly recommends that people intending to use RTCs as their primary training tool get appropriate training before they apply it to their dog.

 There is a lot of misinformation around on remote training collars and much of the general public perceive them quite negatively.
-Due to the extensive research that Grant has done on RTC’s whilst he was in the military he has accumulated large amounts of research data and information from around the world that conclusively shows that RTCs are valid and humane training tools provided that they are used as intended.
+Due to the extensive research that the behaviour specialist has done on RTC’s whilst he was in the military he has accumulated large amounts of research data and information from around the world that conclusively shows that RTCs are valid and humane training tools provided that they are used as intended.

 The Paw Man is available for discussion groups or Seminars.

 - Dog Psychology (What makes your dog tick)

 - Canine Aggression (Dog to Dog & Dog to Human)

 - Canine Body Language & its interaction with Human Body Language

 - The Principle of Threshold Of Discomfort (TOD)

 These seminars can be aimed at any level from Novice to Instructor.